ecn-aau/PU-QKD/README.md

 # PU-QKD

+The Physically Unclonable Quantum Key Distribution (PU-QKD) attempts to leverage hardware-bound unique identifiers via PUFs to provide authentication to QKD protocols.
+Additionally, performance is enhanced through the replacement of post-processing steps with encoding of the data bits string.

+This repository includes two scripts for theoretically and experimentally (simulation) evaluating the performance in terms of "usable bits", i.e., bits that can be used as key material, of traditional QKD and PU-QKD.

-Code to run Machine Learning (ML) modeling attacks on PUFs integrated in a PU-QKD system.
+Additionally, code to run Machine Learning (ML) modeling attacks on PUFs integrated in a PU-QKD system are included.
 Two algorithms using Multi-Layer Perceptron (MLP) to attack integrated XOR PUFs in PU-QKD have been implemented:
  - Random guessing of data bits to decode PUF responses
  - Random guessing of PUF responses based on its bias

-## How to cite

-M. Ferens, "PU-QKD: Authentication in Quantum Key Distribution with Classical Physical Unclonable Functions," *IEEE Global Communications Conference (GLOBECOM) 2025*.

 ## Dependencies